 Audible noise from any source is recognised as a potential cause of ill health.
-However, no physiological mechanism has been found for the effects of sub audible low frequency noise at levels produced by wind turbines.

-The National Health & Medical Research Council (NHRMC) 2014 literature review of the effects of wind turbines showed no reliable or consistent evidence of noise causing ill health.
+However, no physiological mechanism has been found for the effects of sub audible low frequency noise.
+The NHMRC 2014 literature review of the effects of wind turbines showed no reliable or consistent evidence of noise causing ill health.
 Both audible and sub audible low frequency noise was considered.

 Outcomes reporting health effects from annoyance and sleep disturbance may have been affected by bias confounding factors such as antipathy to wind farms.
 The South Australian EPA study (2014) concluded that infrasound levels at homes near wind turbines were no greater than that experienced in the rural or urban environments and that wind turbines did not contribute to significant levels of infrasound compared to background.
 A most recent review, which examined the biological mechanisms that might account for ear related symptoms from low frequency noise, found no plausible mechanism but stated that further research in this area is needed.

 Symptoms may arise in some individuals as a result of expectations of adverse effects and there is evidence to suggest that increases in symptom reporting in some wind farm locations is being driven by the promotion of potential adverse health effects in these communities.

-Therefore, DEA advocates:
+DEA thus advocates

-- That the small number of people living near wind turbines that have suffered from ill health should be taken seriously.
-However, based on current medical literature there is no credible evidence to suggest that wind farms cause significant harm to human health. - In order to minimise the impact of human-driven climate change on the vital, interdependent ecosystems of our planet, and the confirmed health problems associated with coal fired power stations, the development of new wind farms, with appropriate community consultation, such as Rye Park is a matter of urgency.
+- 1. That the small number of people living near wind turbines that have suffered from ill health should be taken seriously.
+However, based on current medical literature there is no credible evidence to suggest that wind farms cause significant harm to human health. - 2.
+In order to minimise the impact of human-driven climate change on the vital, interdependent ecosystems of our planet, and the confirmed health problems associated with coal fired power stations, the development of new wind farms, with appropriate community consultation, such as Bango is a matter of urgency.

-DEA's Position Statement on the Health Effects of Wind Turbines is included as an appendix to this submission.
+DEA has developed a Position Statement on the Health Effects of Wind Turbines and is included as Appendix A.